emb-riscv/specs-markdown/exceptions-and-interrupts.md

 (\*) The floating point registers are not saved by devices that do not implement the
-F or D extentions and do not have the `ctrl.fpena` bit set.
+F or D extensions and do not have the `ctrl.fpena` bit set.

 To reduce latency, in parallel with saving the registers, the address of the exception/interrupt handler is fetched from the vector table.